vmware/vcf-security-and-compliance-guidelines/features-capabilities/hardware-firmware/README.md

 ## Questions & Answers

 ### Q1: Are these types of vulnerabilities this specific to VMware software?
 No. They are hardware vulnerabilities in server and desktop processors.
-All major operating systems (VMware ESXi, Microsoft Windows, Linux distributions) implement software mitigations since hardware-level fixes are unavailable.
+All major operating systems (VMware ESX, Microsoft Windows, Linux distributions) implement software mitigations since hardware-level fixes are unavailable.
 CPU vulnerabilities affect physical hardware and virtual environments equally.
 Check your operating system vendor's documentation for specific mitigation approaches, performance impacts, and design considerations.
 Note that some operating systems omit vulnerability mitigations for privileged processes to maintain performance.

 ### Q2: Will firewalls detect these vulnerabilities?
 No, but confirm with your security vendor.